Shutdown of funeral home that also ran body brokerage roils town

 Shirley Hollenback said she grew suspicious when she went to the funeral home to collect her husband’s ashes.
 She said workers told her they couldn’t find them and that Hess was in Hawaii.

-Five days later, Hollenback said, Hess drove to her mobile home and gave her a black box with a white sticker labeled“G. Hollenback.”
+Five days later, Hollenback said, Hess drove to her mobile home and gave her a black box with a white sticker labeled “G. Hollenback.”
 Hess, she said, told her that the cremated remains had been in a safe, which was why they could not be immediately located.

 After hearing about the Hollenback case, Reuters enlisted the help of researchers at Western Carolina University to examine the ashes.
 The news agency paid $1,200 for the testing.
 The results raise questions about who is in the box.